alnaer-ai/elitesport1/README.md

 - `place` – used on Home (popular/nearby) and Places page
 - `promotion` – drives the promotions carousel on Home
 - `membershipInfo` – hero, tiers, and FAQs on Memberships page
-- `aboutInfo` – hero, mission, values, team content
+- `aboutInfo` – mission, story, values, and team content (hero is managed globally)
 - `contactInfo` – address, contact details, office hours, and map coordinates
 - `clientPartner` – logos for the “Clients & Partners” section